derp-io/derp-cli-nodejs/README.md

 `derp` can be used via the `derp` CLI or the `derp` console on the web.

 ### Pre-requisites
-- If using AWS: AWS CLI installed on your OS with access to your AWS environment
+- If using AWS: Your server will need access to your AWS environment!
 - NodeJS

 ### Installation